Shining light on disabilities in your commercial shoots

 Accessibility on set

-Authentic images start with accessibility, so take the time and do your research to ensure your set, whether it’s a studio, home, or outdoor , is accessible to everyone.
-That can include ensuring that parking spaces are to entrances or that lifts or ramps are available.
+Authentic images start with accessibility, so take the time and do your research to ensure your set, whether it’s a studio, home, or outdoor location, is accessible to everyone.
+That can include ensuring that parking spaces are close to entrances or that lifts or ramps are .
 Make sure locations are clearly marked and directions are provided in advance.

 Another thing to consider is timing; ask your team about how and when they’d like breaks and how long they’d prefer the shoot to last.
 Be flexible; some shoots might require extra time, while others might work best if they’re on the shorter side.
 If you’re bringing snacks, be mindful of everyone’s needs.
 It can also help to send a detailed schedule and plan so that your team can know what to expect; they can also weigh in on any adjustments you’ll need to make on the day of the shoot.